massimo-zaniboni/asterisell-v5/doc/manual/topics/configuration/main-rate-plans.md

     id: vendor1
     match-vendor: vendor1
     match-communication-channel: international-calls
-    external-rate {
-      id: csv

     use: cost-for-vendor1
+    # NOTE: this is a CSV file containing a cost-by-minute for every prefix

     set-cost-on-call: 0.02
-      set-cost-for-minute: this
+    set-cost-for-minute: external
-    }
+    # NOTE: use the cost specifieb by "cost-for-vendor1" CSV file
   }
 }
 ```